zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - [@ISSOtm](https://github.com/ISSOtm) [fixed an non-indexed image](https://github.com/zladx/LADX-Disassembly/pull/454), which was breaking compatibility with RGBDS 0.6.
 - [@KelseyHigham](https://github.com/KelseyHigham) decoded all color palettes data to readable RGB values, and added speaker labels to dialogs.

-## New blog
+## 📰 New blog

 This series of articles moved to a new blog!
 Instead of being hosted on kemenaran's personal blog, interleaved with other content, they are now published on [this dedicated website](/).
 Of course, the former URLs now redirect to these new pages.

 This move makes subscribing to new articles easier, since only relevant Link's Awakening content will be published.
 I hope it will also encourage a more collaborative process for getting these articles out.

-Also, the [sources of this website](https://github.com/zladx/zladx.github.io) are public!
+Also, the [source code of this website](https://github.com/zladx/zladx.github.io) is public!
 If you notice a typo or something missing, feel free to submit a pull request.
 Contributing right from Github's UI usually works well, without the need to fork and run the website locally.

-## Palettes documentation (RGB macros and all)
+## 🎨 Palettes documentation

 The biggest addition of Link's Awakening DX, compared to the original monochrome version, is of course color.